BChan26/u5_redux_actions_types/README.md

 ___
 ## Recap
-In this lesson, we learned about writing functions for actions, setting up a payload, and creating types associated with each action.
+In this lesson, we learned about writing functions for Actions, setting up a Payload, and creating Types associated with each Action.

 ## Resources
 - [Redux Actions For Beginners](https://www.tutorialspoint.com/redux/redux_actions.htm)